geo-rge-li/loan-default-analysis/README.md

 Loan default dataset from Kaggle: https://www.kaggle.com/datasets/marcbuji/loan-default-prediction Links to an external site.
 #### Methodology
 Clustering Algorithms are necessary to determine the most significant features that contribute to whether someone defaults or not.
 Classification algorithms to help predict whether someone defaults or not.
 Hyperparams need to be tuned using grid search.
+It would be optimal to use cross validation and to simplify things, I will be using 5-fold cross validation.
 #### Results
 Using Logistic Regression, Decision Trees, and Random Forest, we found that the most consequential feature that factors into defaults are the total amount of assets which is shown as Asst_Reg_encoded.
 ![feature_importance_deci_tree.png](images/feature_importance_deci_tree.png)